mark-hahn/coffeekup-intro/README.md

 - **function**: Executes code that adds HTML to the output buffer.
 The tag function adds its text like `<script>` to the output buffer, then runs the function, and then adds its closing text like `</script>` afterwards.
 The HTML that function argument adds to the output buffer is _nested_ inside the begin/end tags, as inner HTML.
 So the nesting of tag functions creates the resulting HTML nesting.

 - **string and friends**: These are all converted to strings and directly added to the output buffer.
-You should know that, by default, HTML entity characters are escaped.
-See _The Great Escape_ section.
+You should know that, by default, HTML entity characters are not escaped.
+See the _Homemade Html_ section.

 You might be wondering what the remaining type of javascript variable, the `array`, does.
 It is treated exactly like an `object`, which happens to create useless attributes ...